 This ancient discipline has the potential to engage and focus the mind in a subtle but powerful way, developing our concentration.
 With perseverance, it can make a profound and positive contribution to peace of mind.

-Why not try it out?
+Why not join us?
 Feel free to get in touch for details of workshops and online individual sessions.